eclipse-tractusx/traceability-foss/docs/configuration.md

 You can find more information about the content in the official documentation [here](https://angular.io/guide/workspace-config).

-In PartChain we build apps with different configurations depending on the stage (dev, stage).
+In Trace-FOSS we build apps with different configurations depending on the stage (dev, stage).

 These configurations must be declared in the angular json file, and you can define them in the `/environments` directory.